imissyouso/textmagic-rest-ruby/docs/TextMagicApi.md

 file = File.new('/path/to/file.txt') # File | File containing contacts in csv or xls(x) formats

 opts = {
-  column: 'column_example', # String |
+  column: '\"0:firstName;1:lastName;3:phone;4:email\"', # String | Import file column mapping.
+String must contain substrings of mapping in format `columnNumber:field` glued by `;`.
+For example: `0:firstName;1:lastName;3:phone;4:email` where value before `:` is a number of column in file, value after `:` is a field of newly created contact or ID of custom field.
+Numbers of columns begins from zero.
+Allowed built-in contact fields: `firstName`, `lastName`, `phone`, `email`.
+Existing of `phone` mapping is required.
+  list_id: 364, # Integer | List ID contacts will be imported to.
+Ignored if `listName` is specified.
-  list_name: 'list_name_example', # String | List name.
+  list_name: '\"A new list\"' # String | List name.
 This list will be created during import.
 If such name is already taken, an ordinal (1, 2, ...) will be added to the end.
-  list_id: 56 # Integer | List ID contacts will be imported to.
+Ignored if `listId` is specified.
 }

 begin
-  #Import contacts from the CSV, XLS or XLSX file.
+  #Import contacts
-  api_instance.import_contacts(file, opts)
+  result = api_instance.import_contacts(file, opts)
+  p result
 rescue TextMagic::ApiError => e
   puts "Exception when calling TextMagicApi->import_contacts: #{e}" end